mredenti/gpu-computing-school/KOKKOS/matVecMulTeamPolicy/index.md

         ???+ example "Task"
             Take a note of the bandwidths or the execution time.
 You will compare them to the ones obtained in the next exercise when you will re-write the Matrix Vector Multiplication kernel using team policies

-??? success "Next"

-    Great!
-We can now turn to the next exercise [Tutorial 03: Matrix Vector Multiplication + Team Policy](../matVecMulTeamPolicy/index.md)